Data Centers in Bonn

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Bonn's immediate vicinity, as of September 2025.
-Businesses achieve secure, low-latency cloud access through private network interconnects (PNI) or dedicated wavelength services to the massive cloud ecosystem in nearby Frankfurt.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Bonn's data centers, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network links to the extensive cloud ecosystem in nearby Frankfurt.

-Internet Exchange Points (IXPs): While Bonn does not host a major public internet exchange, most peering occurs privately or through the DE-CIX in Frankfurt, one of the world's largest IXPs.
-This setup provides efficient traffic exchange across Germany and Europe.
+Internet Exchange Points (IXPs): While Bonn does not host a major public IXP, facilities offer private peering and direct access to ECIX, one of Germany's key exchanges.
+Most traffic is routed through the DE-CIX in Frankfurt, the world's largest IXP by traffic volume.

-Bare Metal: Bare metal server options are available in the region, offering dedicated compute resources for performance-sensitive workloads.
-Providers like IONOS and Leaseweb serve the German market with customizable server configurations.
+Bare Metal: Bare metal server options are available in the region, providing dedicated compute resources for performance-sensitive applications.
+Providers like IONOS and Leaseweb offer services accessible from Bonn.

 Power Analysis

-Average Cost Of Power: The average industrial power cost in the region is approximately €0.15/kWh, as of September 2025.
-This rate, influenced by Germany's significant investment in renewables, provides predictable operational expenses for high-density deployments.
-Germany's power mix is approximately 55% renewables and 45% fossil fuels.
+Average Cost Of Power: The average industrial power cost is approximately €0.15/kWh, as of September 2025.
+This price point can influence total operational expenses for high-density deployments.

 Market Access, Business & Tax Climate